 Fund managers of AIFs directed at professional investors are required to establish arrangements to avoid the funds being marketed to retail investors.
-In general, however, there are fewer requirements imposed on managers of non-retail funds as opposed to managers of retail funds.
+In general, however, there are fewer requirements imposed on managers of non-retail funds than on managers of retail funds.